augustusVIII/cpp_projects/a_trading_platform/README.md

 6. Connect Stock history to ChartPanel — line chart appears.
 7. Build Trader — human player can place orders through the GUI.
 8. Build AlgoTrader — simulated opponent placing orders on a timer.

+## One principle to keep in mind throughout
+Your core/ classes should never touch ImGui.
+They don't know a GUI exists.
+The gui/ classes are the only ones allowed to reach into core/ and read data to display it.
+Keep that wall clean and the project stays manageable.